top of page

 Traumatic Brain Injury (TBI)

-• Scar tissue may cause chronic handicap
+• Neuroinflammation may lead to acute or chronic handicap

 Cognitive dysfunction